vapor-ware/synse-docs/docs/server/developer/testing.md

 make test
 ```

 Test output will be displayed in the console.
-Test artifacts will also be generated
+Test artifacts will also be generated,
-and kept in a `results/` directory.
-These artifacts include:

-- `results/coverage`: The coverage report for the last test run.
-- `results/pytest`: The pytest results as an HTML page.
+including an HTML test coverage report.